nickpoison/tsda2/Rcode.md

 >  __Note:__ When you are in a code block below, you can __copy the contents of the block__ by moving your mouse to the upper right corner and clicking on the copy icon ( __&#10697;__ ) &hellip;

-> The text is being written using `astsa` version 2.3 (currently on GitHub and will be on CRAN when the book is published.) &hellip; 	&#128527;